You don't have to pay your student loans if you don't want to (2025 update)

 What happens if you don’t pay student loans?
 Some consequences are dire, but not making a $400 monthly payment has real benefits, too.

-Here’s the advice I’ve always wanted to share: You don’t have to pay your student loans if you don’t want to.
+I wrote this post to share a message I didn’t think borrowers were hearing enough: You don’t have to repay your student loans if you don’t want to.

 Why people say you should pay your student loans